f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/genai-appconnect-waf/xc-console-demo-guide.rst

 1. In AWS console, create the EKS cluster following the steps mentioned in this `article <https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html>`_ and complete the steps to configure your computer to communicate with your cluster.

-2. Using Kubectl, deploy the LLM workload on the EKS cluster using the following configuration:
+2. Using Kubectl, deploy the LLM workload on the EKS cluster by applying the following configuration:

       .. code-block::